openshift-labs/lab-build-an-operator/workshop/content/workshop-summary.md

 * https://coreos.com/operators/

-The Operator Framework project and the repositories for it's component parts can be found at:
+The Operator Framework project and the repositories for its component parts can be found at:

 * https://github.com/operator-framework